rundeck/docs/en/administration/security/authentication.md

 Configuring LDAP consists of defining a JAAS config file (e.g. "jaas-ldap.conf"), and changing the server startup script to use this file and use the correct Login Module configuration inside it.

+#### Sync Rundeck profile from LDAP user attributes

+You can use LDAP user attributes to update the email, first name, and last name properties of your Rundeck users.
+To enable this feature, add the property: `rundeck.security.syncLdapUser=true` to your `rundeck-config.properties` file.

+In your JAAS LDAP login module you can specify the ldap user attributes used to source the email, and name properties.
+The properties are:

+    userLastNameAttribute="sn"
+    userFirstNameAttribute="givenName"
+    userEmailAttribute="mail"

+These LDAP attributes will be checked when a user logs in, and their Rundeck user profile will be updated from them.

 #### Step 1: Setup the LDAP login module configuration file

 Create a `jaas-ldap.conf` file in the same directory as the `jaas-loginmodule.conf` file.